Skip to contents

 rescale

 Logical.
-If TRUE, rescales weights so total weighted N matches raw N (default FALSE).
+If FALSE (the default), weights are used as-is.
+If TRUE, rescales weights so total weighted N matches raw N.

 percent